mariodarco/selfies/README.md

 ***self_init:***
 - Implement the possibility to pass defaults;
-- Specify which parameters will get an attr_reader, attr_accessor or none;
-- Specify wich parameters on attr_reader are to consider private;

 ***selfie:***
 - Find a suitable syntax that would allow to 'selfie' an instance method that has arguments;